jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 *   An item in a bulleted (unordered) list

     *   A sub-item in a nested list

+1234567890
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+T> The four-space convention will show up again, for creating code
+T> blocks.
+For the broadest Markdown processor compatibility, it is
+T> recommended to always use four spaces for indenting and nesting
+T> elements.

+I> [John Gruber conducted a Twitter Poll](https://daringfireball.net/2017/07/unordered_lists_in_markdown) in July 2017 to ask which
+I> list markers were most popular among Markdown users.
+Out of 4,545
+I> responses, the results were:
+I>
+I> *   Asterisk (`*`): 42%
+I> *   Hyphen (`-`): 54%
+I> *   Plus (`+`): 4%
+I>
+I> Gruber noted that he uses all three at times, and that different
+I> characters can be used for different levels of nesting.

 ### Creating and Editing Lists